0xCB-dev/0xCB-Jupiter/README.md

-# Firetruck
+# Jupiter
-## An 1800-sized keyboard with various layout options
+## An 1800-sized through-hole keyboard with various layout options

 To be continued.